nogibjj/706_Project4_YL/README.md

 * Container built in `devcontainers` and virtual environment activated via `requirements.txt`
 * To run the app, use the command `python app.py` in the terminal

+## Dataset

+I used the IMDB dataset from Kaggle to design a movie recommender based on the name of the movie and directors.

 ## Local deployment

 First, write a Dockerfile in the root repository.